Sundin/sundin.github.io/_drafts/a-successful-testing-strategy.md

 categories:
 ---

-Today we will a closer look at the testing pyramid and see how we can transform that into a concrete strategy for how to write your tests.
-While the terminology I use is not exactly the same as the one used by Mike Cohn in the original testing pyramid, the core concepts remain the same – a strong foundation of unit tests, complemented with a sufficient number of component tests and sprinkled with a few end-to-end tests as a last line of defense.
+Today we will a closer look at the classic [testing pyramid](https://www.mountaingoatsoftware.com/blog/the-forgotten-layer-of-the-test-automation-pyramid) and see how we can transform that into a concrete strategy for how to write your tests.
+While the terminology I use is not exactly the same as the one used by [Mike Cohn](https://en.wikipedia.org/wiki/Mike_Cohn) when he first described the testing pyramid in his book [Succeeding with Agile](https://www.mountaingoatsoftware.com/books/succeeding-with-agile-software-development-using-scrum), the core concepts remain the same – a strong foundation of unit tests, complemented with a sufficient number of component tests (which are similar to Cohn's service tests) and sprinkled with a few end-to-end tests (which are called UI tests by Cohn) as a last line of defense.

-## Types of tests
+## Different types of tests

-Here is the terminology I prefer to use.
-The concepts can sometimes be overlapping and confusing, but the important thing to keep in mind is to get a rough feeling of how testing can be carried out on different abstraction levels.
+The concepts used when talking about abouted testing can sometimes be overlapping and confusing, so it can be useful to come up with a shared definition to use within your team.
+Below I will share the terminology that I prefer to use, but feel free to disagree as there is no real consensus within the industry around this concepts.

 ### Unit tests
 Unit tests are the lowest level of testing.
 Here you should strive to do the heavy working and catch as many problems as possible: syntax errors, logical bugs, corner cases, malformed input, broken UI etc. The reason why you should spend so much focus on writing unit tests is that unit tests are easy to write and fast to execute, meaning that you get near immmediate feedback as you develop.
+Ideally, your unit test suite should run on every code change and therefore it has to be really fast.
 You should aim at testing as small parts of the code as possible with each unit test so that you easily can locate where the problem is in case a test fails.
 In order to achieve this, unit testing will have to rely heavily on techniques such as mocking and dependency injection.

 Some examples of different kinds of unit tests:
   - Backend logic tests with a mocked database.